 The Quillen College of Medicine is participating in the American Medical College Application Service (AMCAS) and enrolls one new class in August of each year.
 To Apply, visit the AMCAS website.
 It is important that you use your full name when applying (this includes the use of your full middle name).

 June 1 - November 15 of the year prior to admission.

 The application and all related materials must be received by AMCAS by November 15.
 Quillen College of Medicine also participates in the AMCAS Early Decision Program (EDP).
 The application period is June 1 - August 1.
 EDP applicants are notified of admission decisions by October 1.
 For more information about EDP, visit the AMCAS website.
 Important: Please use your full name when applying (this includes the use of your full middle name).

-Applicants are advised to prepare adequately and thoroughly for this important examination.
-Applicants are encouraged to complete the MCAT early enough that if unforeseen or uncontrollable circumstances preclude the applicant's peak performance there would be time for a repeat prior to the application deadline.
+Applicants are advised to prepare adequately and thoroughly for this important examination and are encouraged to complete the MCAT early enough that if unforeseen or uncontrollable circumstances preclude the applicant's peak performance there would be time for a repeat prior to the application deadline.

 Information regarding the MCAT may be obtained from the applicant's premedical advisor or by contacting MCAT Testing at the Association of American Medical Colleges website.